StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 Default: `‎` (empty)

 ### Default note path
 The default vault folder where articles notes should be created.
 This only gets used when there is a template which creates notes and it's custom path empty i.e. not set.
+If set to `[current folder]` the parent folder of the currently active note will be used.

 Default: `/` (the root folder)